netonjm/HapSharp/README.md

 ### The Host

-The little boy who has the logic to make all this things possible is the Host.
+This process has the logic to make all this things possible!

 In order of execution it’s the responsible of: